Meet Our Team

 Marlee Salisbury

-At Step Stone Psychology, Marlee works as a Doctoral Practicum student providing comprehensive assessments and evidence-based therapies to children, adolescents, adults, parents, and families.
+As a Doctoral Associate at Step Stone Psychology, Marlee provides comprehensive assessments and intervention services to children, youth, parents, and adults.
 She brings an authentic, warm, and inclusive approach to her work so that clients can collaboratively work through their therapeutic goals in a safe and supportive environment.
-Marlee integrates various therapeutic approaches to tailor interventions that suit each client’s individual needs and goals.
+Marlee integrates various therapeutic approaches, tailoring interventions to suit each client’s unique needs and goals.
+Working from an evidenced-based perspective, Marlee aims to support clients in navigating challenges while also promoting self-growth, resilience, and a strong sense of identity.

 Laura Goldstein